Red Bartlett Pear Oil on board, 6 x 7 in.

 You can even make some money at it too.

 What a completely idyllic lifestyle.
 It doesn't seem fair to everyone else.

 Well then, how about it?
-Are you fed up with the 9 to 5 routine?
+Are you fed up with your 9 to 5?
 Ready to quit the drudgery for a life of creativity and freedom?

 If this notion is floating through your mind, then let me share a secret with you right now...